dariofad/ebpf_simulator/simulator/readme.md

     inspect the process memory: it will be the first address you see, feel free to use this one liner `pmap $(ps -aux | grep "dualACC" | awk 'NR==1{ print $2}')`
 10. To get the offset, run `info line info line egoCar.cpp:2298`
+11. To get the additional address of `isMajorTime`, use `p &ego.egoCar_M.isMajorTimeStep` (and calculate it accordingly)

 ## Reproduce